dhsha767/cummy2/README.md

 5. ?? counts as +50 upvotes.
 6. ?? counts as +100 upvotes.

+_Deleting a meme does NOT reverse any downvotes/upvotes_

+_All karma sent by reacting on a meme is reversible simply by unreacting_

 **Leaderboard ranking**

 Leaderboard position is not just based on karma.
 In my opinion, this was a flaw with the original Cummy which promoted spamming memes.
 Position is now determined by average karma per meme, number of memes posted, and how long ago the person last posted a meme.
 More concretely: